Wednesday, 12 September 2012

 Now, there's nothing glamorous about the house.
 It's just a shack, probably like many in the South and the video has that 'Colour Purple' feel to it, which means we're definitely not looking at the lifestyles of the rich and pointless.
 But seeing as it was just a video, I kinda dismissed the shack as being nothing more than a set.

 Years later, while looking for typical New Orleans houses, I came across a floor plan that reminded me of the video.
 In fact, it could almost have been the floor plan of that shack: four rooms connecting directly to each other, no hallways.
 This is nothing new.
 I knew that for many centuries houses did not have hallways, people would just go from room to room, going about their business.
 Early American houses, and we're talking 17th century here, were no exception to the rule.
-In fact, rooms tended to have multiple functions,
+In fact, rooms tended to have multiple functions, depending on the time of day.

 Parlour by day Bedroom by night